Loring Air Force Base: Nike defense area

 The New England Division of the Army Corps of Engineers managed the construction of these sites.
 The sites were manned by men from the 3rd Missile Battalion, 61st Air Defense Artillery Regiment, and provided defense for Loring and the northeastern approaches to the United States.
 In 1960, sites L-13 and L-58 underwent conversion from Ajax missiles to the MIM-14 Nike-Hercules missiles.
 These sites remained operational until 1966, although the site at Limestone was closed in September 1958.

-Members of the 3rd Missile Battalion gained distinction in November 1958 during the Annual Service Practice wargames at Fort Bliss in Texas when they launched 12 Nike Ajax missiles and recorded 12 kills – a Army Air Defense Command first.
+Members of the 3rd Missile Battalion gained distinction in November 1958 during the Annual Service Practice wargames at Fort Bliss in Texas when they launched 12 Nike Ajax missiles and recorded 12 kills – an Army Air Defense Command first.

 Operation Head Start

 Operation Head Start was conducted at the base from September to December 1958.
 It helped to demonstrate that a continuous airborne alert could be maintained successfully.

 Before each flight, a briefing was held, alerting the crewmembers to basic world events as well as safety criteria.
 At least 15 hours before takeoff, the crew would thoroughly pre-flight their aircraft.
 Inadvertently, this also increased efficiency in terms of maintenance and other pre-flight routines.

 Every six hours, a bomber would take off with live warheads and continue on a pre-determined path over Greenland and eastern Canada, a trip ending 20 hours later.
 Frequently, "Foxtrot: No message required" messages were sent to the bomber from Strategic Air Command headquarters at Offutt Air Force Base, keeping the crews alert.

 While entering the landing pattern, crash trucks would travel to the runway and await landing.
 This was standard procedure for all Head Start landings.
 After landing, the crew was interrogated prior to being released, so that maintenance, intelligence, and other crews could be alerted to the performance of the plane and other items that the crew might have noticed during their flight.
 After release, they would typically go to the Physical Conditioning room for a steam bath and rubdown.

 Operation Head Start eventually led to Operation Chrome Dome.
 Chrome Dome was an operation where bombers would be in constant airborne alert and loiter at points just outside the Soviet Union.